PRESS RELEASE - FOR IMMEDIATE RELEASE - PLEASE CIRCULATE WIDELY

 UPDATE

 According to one of the hostages, they have been told the ship is heading towards Greece.
 Currently the 3 Libyan policemen are believed to be negotiating with the captain but they are refusing to alter course.
 The rear door of the vessel remains unsecured.
 Also, pressure is being put on Libya to stop the vessel.
-As of
+As of 3.05 GMT we remain very concerned for the safety of the vessel and hostages.

 As of yet no major media outlet has run this story, please keep spreading the word.